This CS from India moved to Canada on a study visa and is now a CPA. Here is her story.

 I did not come with a silver spoon, on the contrary, I’m indebted with student loans and mortgage, but this doesn’t stop me from pursuing my goals.

 My five-year goal plan was to work at KPMG, get citizenship, study at UBC, own a house and teach students.
-All of which has been fulfilled and trust me, it required a lot of hard work.
+All of this has been fulfilled and trust me, it required a lot of hard work.

 Lastly, I would say: ‘TALK TO YOUR PARENTS ABOUT YOUR GOALS’.
 They are the biggest support system anyone could get, and they will never let you down, even if the whole world turns their back against you.